shaharw75/ChatGPT-html-client/README.md

 * Ability to copy content to the clipboard or to download and even print.
 * Change model.
 * Adjust response creativeness.
-* Supports displaying of all code languages.
+* Supports displaying of different programming languages code text.
+* New look :)
 * Mobile version !

 USAGE: